 If you’ve decided to start selling your writing skills, then let people know.
 You’d be surprised by how many people need help with writing promotional material or website copy and if somebody knows you, they’re more likely to give you the gig if they have a need.

 Consider another form of payment

-I will never recommend that anybody works for free.
+I will never recommend that anybody works for free and it’s especially important to push for a fair wage if you’re a woman.
 But what if I told you I’d once received a pushchair worth over £900 in exchange for a review?
 Or if I explained that I’d eaten free food worth over £1,300, by working for a mystery dining company?
 There’s more than one way to get paid to write.
 If you’re interested in opportunities like these, then sign up to both HGEM mystery dining and CissonJobs.